 Here is my list of 6 Foods to Scarf Down After Giving Birth

 Protein is essential for mamas to heal after giving birth.
 It is a very important macro nutrient to help your cells function properly!
 I am so passionate about protein for both pregnant and breastfeeding mamas, as well as nutrition for healing and lactation, that I created Milk Dust.
 Milk Dust hosts a full spectrum of essential nutrients hand-picked for breastfeeding and postpartum mamas.
 These nutrients are also important for baby, they help decrease sugar cravings, and the herb blend promotes lactation.
 It is the supplement mamas need to assist with weight loss while breastfeeding, as well as proper nourishment for healing, well being and health.
 With herbs like Tumeric and Cinnamon Bark, you will find yourself craving less sugar because these support your blood sugar.
 Protein, fiber and omega-3s from Pea protein, brown rice protein, chia seeds, flax seeds and pumpkin seeds helps you feel super full and get the essential fatty-acids both you and baby need.
-I highly recommend you take a look at Milk Dust, which will be out late Spring, and in the mean time, I highly suggest this protein powder if you need one now.
+I highly recommend you take a look at Milk Dust, which will be it is sometimes on backorder in that case, I highly suggest this protein powder if you need one now.

 Milk Dust is the only protein powder that pumps up your milk supply with a special lactation blend, while also curbing sugar cravings!!
 There is no other clean, super nutrient-dense protein powders like this.

 These babies are super high in Zinc.
 Zinc is an essential nutrient to help your body heal, repair cells and build collagen.
 This is exactly what your body is doing whether you delivered vaginally or C-section.
 Chickpeas (Garbanzo Beans): 1 cup: 2.5 milligras (17 percent DV)